ContrastingSounds/simple_pbl/README.md

 3. Update the config.js file in root directory
 4. (Optional) Update the html content

+NOTE: you can have multiple themes available for demonstration, by replicating the full directory structure.
+Examples of this are found in the `themes` and `confidential_example` directories.

+_The `.gitignore` directory includes a `confidential` directory for scenarios where it is important to have multiple, commercially confidential brand themes that must not be uploaded to the GitHub repo._

 ### On the Looker instance:
 _admin/embed_ - Set Embedded Domain Whitelist